Tampr0/My_Chat/README.md

 Upcoming...
 - implement database for logs storing.
-- separate layout with all users that are on the chat at the moment.
+- separate layout which shows all users that are online on the chat at the moment.
-- handle removing nick after user sign out
 - error handling - heroku error - code = H15, desc= Idle connection
-- exception handling - .
 - bug fix - Safari - when messageView is overwhelmed, input TextFields changes size or even disappears, same with sendButton.
 - link handling (make them openable by clicking)